 There are various types of layers in Affinity Photo, but the main types are the following: Pixel Layers, Mask Layers, Adjustment Layers, Vector Layers and Clipping Layers.

-Any changes that you make to the layer will be applied to this new file.
-This is why it’s important to keep your layers organised and tidy, as messy layers can quickly use up disk space and create problems down the line.
+Any changes that you make to the layer will be applied to the overall file.
+It’s important to keep your layers organized and tidy, as messy layers can quickly use up disk space and create problems down the line.

 This is because in order to modify an image, the layer has to be a pixel layer.
 Image layers preserve all of the original image data.
-On the other hand, pixel Layers are composed of pixels that you can modify and manipulate in any way you want.
+On the other hand, pixel Layers are composed of pixels to modify and manipulate in any way you want.
 In order to turn a particular layer into a pixel layer, you have to rasterize it.

 To make sure that a layer is a pixel layer, take a look at the layer in the Layers Panel.
 If there is ‘(Pixel)’ written next to the name of the layer, then it is definitely a Pixel layer.
 This is clarified in the image below.

 To add an Inverted Mask Layer, hold down ‘Alt’ (Windows) or ‘Option’ (Mac) and add a new mask layer as instructed above.
 If you already have a Mask Layer and you wish to invert it, simply select the Mask Layer and press ‘Ctrl’ (Windows) or ‘Cmd’ (Mac) + ‘I’ on your keyboard.
 Another method would be to select the Mask Layer and click on the ‘Layer’ menu, and select ‘Invert’.

-Adjustment Layers are used to change the appearance of other layers without permanently altering them.
+Adjustment Layers are handy to change the appearance of other layers without permanently altering them.
 These layers are non-destructive, which means that you can always go back and change the settings if you’re not happy with the results.

-Adjustment Layers in Affinity Photo are equipped with a built-in mask, which you can use to restrict the adjustment to a specific area of the image.
+Adjustment Layers in Affinity Photo are equipped with a built-in mask, which restricts the adjustment to a specific area of the image.
 To do this, simply select the Adjustment Layer and select the Paint Brush Tool to start painting.

 We have included this image to show you how to add an Adjustment Layer and the variety Affinity Photo offers.